-PRE-CONVERSION: UNIVERSITY OF GUELPH BENEFITS Unreduced Early Retirement Date USW, CUPE 1334, CUPE 1334 Unit 1, CUPE 3913 Unit 2, UGFSEA Unit 1, UGFSEA Unit 2, ONA Age 55 and 85 points UFGA Unit 2 (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to September 1, 2011; or(2) Age 60 and 90 points for pension benefits earned for Credited Service on or after September 1, 2011 Exempt, OPSEU, OSSTF and UNIFOR (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to May 1, 2013; or(2) Age 60 and 90 points for pension benefits earned for Credited Service on or after May 1, 2013 USW TESL and Non-Represented Members Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or Age 60 and 90 points for pension benefits earned for Credited Service on or after July 1, 2013 P&M (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or(2) Age 60 and 85 points for pension benefits earned for Credited Service on or after July 1, 2013 UFGA and Executive Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or Age 62 and 87 points for pension benefits earned for Credited Service on or after July 1, 2013 Unreduced Early Retirement "points" is the sum of the Member's age and Credited Service The pension calculated under the normal retirement formula using Best Average Earnings and YMPE Average at the early retirement date, without reduction for early Benefit Postponed Retirement commencement The pension calculated under the normal retirement formula using Best Average Benefit Earnings and YMPE Average at the postponed retirement date (no later than November 30 of the year in which the member attains age 71).
-Disability Benefit The Earnings for a member on long-term disability will increase at the same rate as base salary for the member's union, association or group, as applicable.
+PRE-CONVERSION: UNIVERSITY OF GUELPH BENEFITS Unreduced Early Retirement Date USW, CUPE 1334, CUPE 1334 Unit 1, CUPE 3913 Unit 2, UGFSEA Unit 1, UGFSEA Unit 2, ONA Age 55 and 85 points UFGA Unit 2 (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to September 1, 2011; or(2) Age 60 and 90 points for pension benefits earned for Credited Service on or after September 1, 2011 Exempt, OPSEU, OSSTF and UNIFOR (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to May 1, 2013; or(2) Age 60 and 90 points for pension benefits earned for Credited Service on or after May 1, 2013 USW TESL and Non-Represented Members (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or(2) Age 60 and 90 points for pension benefits earned for Credited Service on or after July 1, 2013 P&M (1) Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or(2) Age 60 and 85 points for pension benefits earned for Credited Service on or after July 1, 2013 UFGA and Executive Age 55 and 85 points for pension benefits earned for Credited Service prior to July 1, 2013; or Age 62 and 87 points for pension benefits earned for Credited Service on or after July 1, 2013 Unreduced Early "points" is the sum of the Member's age and Credited Service The pension calculated under the normal retirement formula using Best Average Retirement Earnings and YMPE Average at the early retirement date, without reduction for early Benefit commencement Postponed The pension calculated under the normal retirement formula using Best Average Retirement Benefit Earnings and YMPE Average at the postponed retirement date (no later than Disability Benefit • November 30 of the year in which the member attains age 71).
+Disability Deficit The Earnings for a member on long-term disability will increase at the same rate as base salary for the member's union, association or group, as applicable. base salary for the internit or o arrior, association or group, as applicable.